TESTIMONIALS

 One patient especially comes to mind that I feel is a testament to how much of a gift the Cancer Cup cards are to our patients.
 This patient is a 29 year old single Mom to three children, with the youngest child on the Autism Spectrum with sensory challenges.
 Patient was diagnosed with breast cancer, had surgeries, and began receiving chemotherapy at this hospital, which was just completed a few weeks ago.
 Patient will now begin the journey of requiring 5 weeks of radiation, 5 days weekly, for two hours each day." - Social Worker IUH Tipton

 A 60-year-old male patient with larynx cancer was hospitalized following a total laryngectomy.
 His wife was at his bedside throughout his entire hospital stay.
 Patient and wife live in Evansville, so the drive to get to IU North Hospital was a long journey, but worth it as Dr. Goldenburg, ENT MD, who completed the surgery, specializes in this type of surgery.
 When the wife arrived, she reported that she didn’t have the financial means to pay for a hotel and no overnight stays are available at this time at the hospital so she planned to sleep in her car.
 Philanthropy oncology funds were able to assist with a 5-night stay in a hotel for his wife, along with gift cards for gas so they could ensure patient would return to his follow-up appointment with Dr. Goldenburg 1-week post discharge.
-Patient and wife were both extremely thankful for the services provided.
+Patient an20d2 wife were both extremely thankful for the services provided.
 Between the major surgery for the patient and the distance of being away from home, they were thankful the funds were there to assist the patient and wife with needs in a stressful, overwhelming time.

 A 43-year-old single female who was impacted by a COVID 19 layoff from her job, unfortunately was diagnosed the following month with a difficult breast cancer.
 Treatment would need to begin immediately given the complexity of her diagnosis preventing her from seeking employment.
 When her unemployment ran out, the philanthropy oncology funds in collaboration with Cancer Care Cup and other community cancer support programs as well as family were able to provide 5 months of assistance with rent, utilities, groceries, and car payments until the patient was able to receive Social Security Disability.
 This patient often expresses when in clinic, she is beyond grateful for the generosity she received and hopes to pay it forward when she is back on her feet.